 MLK wasn’t a myth or messiah.
 He was just a man—and that’s enough

-The worst way to honor King’s legacy is to forget that he was a human being
+For FAIR’s Substack, Angel Eduardo writes about why the worst way to honor King’s legacy is to forget that he was a human being.

 For all our sakes, we should embrace the truth: Martin Luther King Jr. was a chain-smoking, philandering, sexist, and wise pillar of love, goodwill, courage, and unity who led perhaps the most important social movement in American history.
 Some may bristle at this, but there is nothing about the negative I have acknowledged in that statement that discounts, diminishes, or discredits the positive.
 The bad emphasizes the good.
 If someone with such blights on his character can still have the colossal positive impact on our country and culture that King did, it means nothing can stop you and me from doing the same.